 It's said that hummingbirds are attracted to them!
 Who wouldn't want hummingbirds hanging around their garden?
 So sweet!
 The Texas and Mexico native succulents are drought tolerant.
 Any West Texas natives out there?
 Here you go!
 I thought Black Eyed Susans grew tall.
 Texas Red Yuccas can grow up to 60 inches tall and require part sun and part shade.
 If you remember our advice about succulents, you know they need well-drained soil to prevent root rot.
 Lots of rain isn't good for the plant, but since it doesn't need much watering, it is low maintenance.

 3. Rock Rose

 Upgrade your landscape with some Rock Roses!
 The pink and yellow flower requires part sun.
 Good news!
 The Rock Rose is deer resistant.
-I used to see tons of deer on campus going to a college in Central Texas.
-They do love their flowers, but will turn away for these.
+I used to see tons of deer on campus going to a college in the Texas Hill Country.
+They do love their flowers but will turn away for these.

 Spring is here!
 If you're planning a backyard or patio makeover, consider these native Texas plants to add some beauty to your garden.

 This post was originally published on July 5, 2019.